-In the first year, we took 31 referrals from six surgeries across Reading.
-Of those that completed the follow up assessment in the first 12 months, all reported improvements in health and wellbeing.
+Of those that completed the follow up assessment in the two years that we have been delivering the Social Prescribing service, all reported improvements in health and wellbeing.

 Patients reported benefiting from having the time to talk through what was going on for them.
 They found the Wellbeing Star helped to identify issues in different aspects of their lives.
 The information about community support and activities enabled patients to achieve their health goals and improve their wellbeing.

 For more information and if you are interested in offering Social Prescribing to your patients please contact Reading Voluntary Action:

 Tel: 0118 937 2273 (ask for the Social Prescribing team)